 Whether the implementer is the vendor themselves or a vendor partner, these teams know how to implement correctly.

-They have the experience and process knowledge that make a CRM succeed from day one.
-They can train the IT, sales and marketing departments to manage the CRM and the users to use the CRM.
+They have the experience and process knowledge of Customer Relationship Management strategies at many companies.
+They can enable CRM success from day one and add value to your customer data.
+They can train the IT, sales and marketing departments to manage the CRM and the users to use it.

 A small business can do it alone.

-Training the users, the IT team, and managers correctly can make or break a project.
-We find the hardest people to onboard and get adoption from are the sales team.
-They have sales processes that work for them, and personal networks they don't want to add to your company CRM.
+Customer Relationship Management requires a shift in thinking and training.
+Training the users, the IT team and managers correctly can make or break a project.
+The sales team can be the hardest people to onboard and get adoption from.
+The sales team often have sales processes that work for them, and they can be very protective over their customer data and personal networks.
+They don't want to add to your company's CRM.

-My suggestion is to rely on a vendor partner or a specialist in user adoption.
-They have tried and tested training and methodologies to drive CRM usage.
+I suggest relying on a vendor partner or specialist in user adoption.
+They have tried and tested training and methodologies to drive stronger customer relationships with CRM.

-We've found that on the job training is needed to link training and workplace practicality.
-Just because your employees learn how to do something in training doesn't mean they'll retain it once they are actually faced with the job.
-This on the job training can be led by managers or entirely outsourced.
+We've found that on-the-job training is needed to link training and workplace practicality.
+Just because your employees learn to do something in training doesn't mean they'll retain it once they are faced with the job.
+This on-the-job training can be led by managers or entirely outsourced.

 Let us help you

-We've helped countless businesses implement CRM systems and marketing systems to drive business growth.
-We continue to work with many enterprise clients to improve their CRM processes as they relate to business development, marketing and lead generation.
+We've helped countless businesses implement CRM systems to drive better customer relationships and business growth.
+We continue to work with many SMB and Enterprise clients to improve their Customer Relationship Management in business development, marketing, lead generation and customer support.